Signed in as:

 filler@godaddy.com

-DEX security is designed to work on the desktop, and web versions of DEX , and supports single-tenant or multi-tenant setups.
+DEXIT security is designed to work on the desktop, and web versions of DEXIT , and supports single-tenant or multi-tenant setups.

 For this reason physical access to the database should be restricted using whatever mechanism is appropriate for the database.
-For DEX this means adding an owner to the table.
+For DEXIT this means adding an owner to the table.

 If an unauthorized person does get access to the database, data inside it will not be exposed.
 Any data they damage can be restored from backups, and the data itself will not be compromised.